fdgn/fdgn.github.io/index.md

 ---

-I am a PhD student in Computer Science at the [DIBRIS](https://dibris.unige.it), University of Genova and member of the [Genoa Logic Group](http://logic.dima.unige.it)
+I am Postdoctoral Researcher in Theoretical Computer Science at [DIBRIS](https://dibris.unige.it), University of Genova and member of the [Genoa Logic Group](http://logic.dima.unige.it)

 ## Contacts